olavlan/hqhmm/README.md

 ## About Docker

 * Docker will run in the background even if you close the dashboard.
 Look for the  <img src="public/docker-brands-solid.svg" style="height:1em;"> icon in your taskbar to reopen the dashboard or quit Docker completely.
-* Go to the *Containers* tab to verify that the webapp is running.
+* Go to the *Containers* tab to verify that the webapp is still running.
 If not, you can restart it by clicking ▶. <details>
    <summary>Screenshot</summary>
    <img src="public/docker-restart.png" width="600" alt="Docker open">
    </details>
 * An *image* is created when you click *Pull* and a *container* is created when you click *Run*.
-* To update to the newest release of the app, delete previous containers and images, and repeat steps 2-5.
+* To update to the newest release of the app, delete previous containers and images of the app, and repeat steps 2-5.